marshreddy/docs/tapi/default.md

 #### Types of legs

-The Transit API currently supports two types of legs, each with a different response model.
+The API currently supports two types of legs, each with a different response model.

 A _Walking_ leg is one which the passenger is to travel by foot from one waypoint to another.
 Walking legs are usually accompanied with directions.